consumet/consumet.ts/README.md

 ## Ecosystem
 - [Rest-API Reference](https://docs.consumet.org/) - public rest api documentation
-- [Examples](https://github.com/consumet/extentions/tree/master/examples) - examples of using Consumet Extensions.
+- [Examples](https://github.com/consumet/extentions/tree/master/examples) - examples of using consumet.ts.
 - [Provider Status](https://github.com/consumet/providers-status/blob/main/README.md) - A list of providers and their status.
-- [Changelog](https://github.com/consumet/extensions/blob/master/CHANGELOG.md) - See the latest changes.
+- [Changelog](https://github.com/consumet/consumet.ts/blob/master/CHANGELOG.md) - See the latest changes.
 - [Discord Server](https://discord.gg/qTPfvMxzNH) - Join our discord server and chat with the maintainers.

 ## Provider Request
-Make a new [issue](https://github.com/consumet/extensions/issues/new?assignees=&labels=provider+request&template=provider-request.yml) with the name of the provider on the title, as well as a link to the provider in the body paragraph.
+Make a new [issue](https://github.com/consumet/consumet.ts/issues/new?assignees=&labels=provider+request&template=provider-request.yml) with the name of the provider on the title, as well as a link to the provider in the body paragraph.

 ## Contributing
-Check out [contributing guide](https://github.com/consumet/extensions/blob/master/docs/guides/contributing.md) to get an overview of Consumet Extensions development.
+Check out [contributing guide](https://github.com/consumet/consumet.ts/blob/master/CONTRIBUTING.md) to get an overview of consumet.ts development.

 ## Support
 Please join the [discord server](https://discord.gg/qTPfvMxzNH) to ask questions, get help, or report issues.